CrossTheRoadElec/Phoenix5-Documentation/README.md

 ###### How do I know the sensor works?
 There are multiple methods of ensuring the connected sensor is active and returning meaningful data.
 The best method is to plot the signal and watch the plot, looking for continuous data that is responsive.
 Another, but less reliable method is to print your values to a console and check for values, which makes it harder to see if there is noise in the values.

+If the reported value is not what is expected (eg. quadrature position is reporting as 0 or 1), check your sensor and wiring to make sure the physical sensor setup is good.

 Java/C++ - For the FRC languages, the easiest way to produce a plot is to use the SmartDashboard, a feature part of the FRC Driver Station.
 Below is an example of how to set up the sensor on the Talon SRX and get a plot.